How much to replace electrical panel local

 Do I need to hire an electrician to replace my electrical panel?

-Yes, replacing an electrical panel is a complex task that should always be performed by a licensed and experienced electrician.
-Attempting to do this work yourself can be extremely dangerous and may not meet local electrical codes.
+Yes, replacing an electrical panel is a job that should always be performed by a licensed and experienced electrician.
+Attempting to do it yourself can be extremely dangerous and may not meet safety codes.

 How long does it take to replace an electrical panel?